 In determining Police Response to a protected site the level of risk to a site must be ascertained.
-In the event that persons are seen but no actual sign of malicious act is detected, where appropriate, SMC Vision will contact the site / Keyholder to request further instructions.
+In the event that persons are seen but no actual sign of malicious act is detected, where appropriate, SMC Vision will contact the SMCPCCUS001 Issue 30.2 - June 2023 Page 88 of 106 site / Keyholder to request further instructions.